Tampa Bay Rays Spring Training

 There's no better way to escape those bone-chilling, wintry blasts up north than by enjoying Spring Training in warm, sunny Punta Gorda/Englewood Beach.
 Our very own Charlotte Sports Park is the proud home of Tampa Bay Rays Spring Training, and we'd like to invite you to come on down and help us cheer them on.
 The atmosphere of a Rays Spring Training game is unlike anything else!

-The 2022 Spring Training season begins February 27 and continues through March 29, for a total of 16 games at Charlotte Sports Park.
-Find the schedule overview here.
+The 2023 Spring Training season begins February 26 and continues through March 25, for a total of 15 games at Charlotte Sports Park.
+Check the schedule here.
 Times have yet to be determined, but most Rays games start at 1:05 pm, so be sure to bring your sunscreen to "catch some Rays."
 Keep an eye out for updates and get your tickets on the Rays site, here.

-In 2022, our intrepid Rays will face down the likes of the Braves, the Twins, the Yankees, the Orioles, the Pirates, the Phillies, the Tigers, the Blue Jays, and the Red Sox—with a split-squad double-header on March 17, don't miss it!
+Our intrepid Rays routinely face down the likes of the Braves, the Twins, the Yankees, the Orioles, the Pirates, the Phillies, the Tigers, the Blue Jays, and the Red Sox, so there's a game for any Grapefruit League fan.

 More importantly, you'll be amazed at how close you feel to the big name players, and how involved in the game you'll get.
 This is an experience you won't get in other stadiums, nor during the regular season.